top of page

 The duration varies slightly year to year, but generally, it lasts about four to six weeks in any given region.

 Okay, so "rainy season" sounds like a perpetual deluge, right?
 Well, that's often a misconception that puts people off.
-While it certainly rains more, it's usually not continuous, torrential downpours every single day.
+While it certainly rains more than at other times of the year, it's usually not continuous, torrential downpours every single day.
+Last year in Tokyo, for example, it rained on around half of the days in June.
+The year before that, there were around 23 rainy days in June.
+But even wet days, it doesn't have to rain all day.

 • Rain Patterns: You'll likely experience periods of light drizzle, intermittent showers, and sometimes a heavier downpour for a few hours (know as "guerilla rain" in Japan).
 There will also be plenty of dry days mixed in, where the sun might even peek out, especially in between rain fronts.
 Think of it more as a consistently damp period rather than a perpetual storm.

 • Temperatures and Humidity: Here's the kicker: it's not just wet, it's humid.
 Even on dry days, the air can feel thick and sticky.
-Temperatures during tsuyu range from warm to hot, typically hovering around 20-25°C (68-77°F) in June, climbing towards 25-30°C (77-86°F) by July in major cities.
+Temperatures during the tsuyu range from warm to hot, typically hovering around 20-25°C (68-77°F) in June, climbing towards 25-30°C (77-86°F) by July in major cities.
 The combination of heat and humidity is what often feels most noticeable.
-This means those lovely breezes are welcome, but sometimes they feel more like a warm, damp hug!
+Tokyo, Osaka and Kyoto can feel like a big, warm, damp hug.

 A little thoughtful packing goes a long way in making your rainy season trip comfortable and stylish!

-• Waterproof Footwear: This is non-negotiable!
+• Waterproof footwear: This is non-negotiable.
 Invest in comfortable, waterproof shoes or boots that can handle puddles without turning your socks into soggy sponges.
 Sandals might seem appealing for the heat, but wet feet in sandals for hours can lead to blisters.
-Leave your fancy suede shoes at home!
+If you don't have waterproof shoes or don't want the extra weight in your suitcase, at least make sure you have a change of footwear and bring a pair of quick-drying trainers.
+As we mentioned above, it will take ages to get leather or heavier sports shoes dried out in your room and nobody wants to be pulling on wet shoes the next morning again.

-• Waterproof Bag Covers/Dry Bags: Protect your electronics!
-A waterproof cover for your backpack or a small dry bag for your phone, camera, and important documents is a smart move.
+• Waterproof bag covers/dry bags: Protect your electronics!
+A waterproof cover for your backpack or a small dry bag for your phone, camera, and important documents is a smart move (don't forget, you have to carry your passport around with you).

 • Portable Fan: If you struggle with humidity, a small battery-operated portable fan can be a real game-changer for keeping cool while out and about.